smargasyuk/PrePH/README.md

 - -d <gt_amount_in_kmer_max> - maximal number of GT pairs in kmer.
 Recommended for k = 5 is 2
 - -s <strandness> - account for the strand
 - -n <annotation> - genome annotation in gtf or gff format
+- -r <first_to_all> - PrePH will compare ONLY one sequence (FIRST) to all the others.
+In this case genes are ignored
 - -o <out> - path to output file

 The final output will be stored in file called \<out>_preprocessed